-Supreme Decree N° 021-2017-SA must be followed in order to proceed with the compassionate use programme.
+Supreme Decree $N^{\circ}$ 021-2017-SA must be followed in order to proceed with the compassionate use programme.
 In this regulation, the compassionate use programme is known as "post-study access".

-It should be mentioned that there is no other guidance which companies can follow to protect themselves from liability when proceeding with such programmes.
+It should be mentioned that there is no other guidance that companies can follow to protect themselves from liability when proceeding with such programmes.